 Unlevel water in a pool may not look like it could do any harm, but it can cause severe and expensive problems you won’t want to deal with.
-Over time, the uneven weight of the water can cause structural damage to the walls, ultimately resulting in your whole pool collapsing.
+Over time, the uneven weight of the water can cause structural damage to the walls, ultimately collapsing your whole pool.
 Unlevel water can also cause your liner to develop wrinkles and eventually rip.
 Ensure you choose the right space for your above ground pool!

 Pool Liner and Basic Maintenance